WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 and scholarly communities.

 The SAC provides guidance to the Project Team in the following ways:
-- Collaborate on developing ways to engage with scholars and students
+- Collaborate on developing ways to engage with scholars and students <br/>
-- Discuss how AAPB can better support scholars
+- Discuss how AAPB can better support scholars <br/>
-- Provide website feedback on usability and accessibility
+- Provide website feedback on usability and accessibility <br/>
-- Provide advice and recommendations on collections significant for preservation
+- Provide advice and recommendations on collections significant for preservation <br/>
-- Assist in outreach to their networks and communities (other scholars, undergraduate and graduate students) and beyond.
+- Assist in outreach to their networks and communities (other scholars, undergraduate and graduate students) and beyond <br/>

 ### Current Scholar Advisory Committee Members